zudon14/workshop-seguranca-codigo_2025-08/README.md

 ---

-### Corrigindo problemas no arquivo YAML do Kubernetes que leva à falha de execução do workflow
+### Corrigindo problemas no arquivo YAML do Kubernetes

 Versão do arquivo com problemas: